syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 The following screen shot displays **Gantt chart** in which Context menu option is enabled:

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img8.png" Caption="Gantt chart with Context menu option enabled"%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img8.png" Caption="Figure 8: Gantt chart with Context menu option enabled"%}

-**Provide tasks relationship**
+### Provide tasks relationship

 In **ejGantt**, you have the predecessor support to show the relationship between two different tasks.